Welcome to the 2017 KSPA Regional Contest!

 Schedule for contest daysclick on arrow for more info

-The following schedule applies to all (except Wichita) regional locations and all dates:
+The following schedule applies to all (including Wichita) regional locations and all dates:

 - 8:30 a.m.
 Regional contest desk opens for questions & assistance